HTTP / RESTful Connectors

 Configuring HTTP / RESTful Connectors

-HTTP4 is a new version of the Hypertext Transfer Protocol that aims to improve the performance, security, and scalability of web applications.
-It is based on the QUIC protocol, which uses UDP instead of TCP and supports multiplexing, encryption, and congestion control
+All GLU HTTP connectors uses the HTTP4 component, which is a newer version of the Hypertext Transfer Protocol designed to enhance the performance, security, and scalability of web applications.
+It is built on the QUIC protocol, utilising UDP instead of TCP and supporting multiplexing, encryption, and congestion control.

 HTTP Cross-Origin Resource Sharing